 Any of these syllabograms can be used to mark the third person singular as in the following examples:

 Note the stylistic “abbreviation” in the first example.
-The sign used is a simplified version of the first syllabogram of the third line in the chart above.
+The sign used is a simplified version of the first syllabogram (third line) in the chart above.

 Syllabograms for ya- are the following: